judeclark19/jude-clark-portfolio/README.md

 ## Outstanding issues:
 1. The footer text does not break properly on mobile devices
-2. I can't figure out how to get non-placeholder images in there without them being the wrong size
+2. Layout of the main box on index.html

 ## Sources: